HuusangHN/Tiktok-App/README.md

 - Run `npm start` to start the development server.
 - Open your browser and navigate to `http://localhost:3000` to access the app.

-# Demo
-A live demo of the TikTok UI Clone is available at [LINK TO LIVE DEMO](https://tik-tok-ui-clone-shemmee.vercel.app).

-# Credits
-The TikTok UI Clone was created by [s-shemmee](https://github.com/s-shemmee).

-# License
-This project is licensed under the MIT license.